Table of Contents

 The cost of bird control services for commercial property depends on how large the building is, how severe the bird activity has become, and what level of protection is needed.
 A property with light activity on a small roof will cost far less than a large facility with nesting, droppings, clogged drains, or damage near HVAC and electrical systems.
 In most cases, the real cost is not just the service itself.
 It is the cleaning, repairs, downtime, and liability that continue when bird problems are left unresolved.

-5. Liability and Legal Exposure
+5. Liability, Compliance, and Legal Risks

 Property owners are legally responsible for keeping their buildings safe and hazard-free.
 Ignoring or mishandling infestations can result in serious bird infestation liability issues.